mohyaz11/OptimumSetupBook/manuscript/IaC.md

 ![](images/deploymenttargets-addtriggeroptions.png)

-On the next screen you will want to the event, which should be "machine becomes available for deployment," and select the machine role to monitor.
+On the next screen, you will want to the event, which should be "machine becomes available for deployment."
+Next select the machine role.
 This is also a great reason to have a specific role per project.
-It allows a project to monitor for machines it cares about.
+It allows the trigger to monitor for machines it cares about.

 ![](images/deploymenttargets-addtriggerform.png)

-And with a simple click of the save button we have the trigger configured.
+And with a simple click of the save button, we have the trigger configured.

 ![](images/deploymenttargets-configureddeploymenttriggers.png)

 ## Conclusion

 You can leverage technology to automatically spin up and down deployment targets.
-This can be done whether you are using a cloud providers such as AWS and Azure or if all your deployment targets are on-premise you you running Hyper-V or VMWare.
-With deployment triggers you can then tell Octopus Deploy to automatically deploy code when new machines come online.
+This can be done whether you are using a cloud provider such as AWS and Azure or if all your deployment targets are on-premise you running Hyper-V or VMWare.
+With deployment triggers, you can then tell Octopus Deploy to automatically deploy code when new machines come online.
 This allows you to scale up your application in a few minutes, and when you no longer need that extra horsepower, scale back down.